kiewic/PowerBI-WaffleChart/Tutorial/ProfesionalVisualGuidline.md

   - Tooltips
   - Sort

-## Validation of the dataset (expect any type of data here) and supporting big datasets.
-Links to examples of proper validation.

-## Supporting wide variety of formatting options.

-Less hardcoded settings/more options for user to specify.
+These options could be easily implemented with [Capabilities](https://github.com/Microsoft/PowerBI-visuals/blob/master/Capabilities/Capabilities.md) of the visual.
+For colors use the Power BI color palette for all color choices (TODO: add reference to PowerBI palette [example from the search](https://dataveld.wordpress.com/2016/02/13/microsoft-power-bi-color-reference/)).

 ## Supporting cross-filtering when available.

+Provide cross-filtering or cross-highlighting, if appropriate, for your visual.
+This gives a better presentation integration with any report and helps users to use your visual as Selection control for their data the report.

-Check the [document](/Microsoft/PowerBI-visuals/blob/master/Visual/Selection.md) with Selection functionality description.
+Check the [document](https://github.com/Microsoft/PowerBI-visuals/blob/master/Visual/Selection.md) with Selection functionality description.
+Also check the [example](https://github.com/Microsoft/PowerBI-visuals/blob/master/Tutorial/Selection.md) of using Selection.

 ## Tips and tricks

 Check [Common problems of custom visuals](./SubmissionCommonProblems.md)

-## Versioning.
+## Versioning

 Current versioning has the following format: **xx.xx.xx**.
 The first number is major version, second is minor, third is patch/hotfix.